Mom’s Potato Soup

 - If you prefer, you can sautรฉ the onions with olive oil in a small skillet, then transfer them to your Crock Pot, add all the rest of the ingredients, and set the timer to your preferred settings.

-Soups are easy recipes to adapt to your taste and what is available in your kitchen.
-You may add additional ingredients to your liking, and change things up.
+Soups are easy recipes to adapt to your taste and to use ingredients that are available in your pantry and fridge.
+You may add additional ingredients to your liking and change things up.
 So here are just a few ideas:

 - Add additional vegetables such as garlic, celery, or leeks.